taitran0102/House-rent-analysis/README.md

 # Project Summary
 ### Introduction

-The dataset used in this project is integrated within the `LinRegInteractive` package (`R` package) and is described as follows:
+The dataset used in this project is integrated within the `LinRegInteractive` (`R` package) and is described as follows:
 ```{r}
 # R code to see the dataset description
 library(LinRegInteractive)